fxhash/fxhash-website/src/doc/artist/project-settings.md

 ## Target

-This option defines what will be targetted by the capture module.
+This option defines what will be targeted by the capture module.

 - **From \<canvas\>**: capture module will directly grab the data of the canvas selected in the document with the CSS selector you provide.
 The preview will have the same size as the canvas.
 - **Viewport capture**: the capture will be made on the whole viewport, set at the resolution you will provide.